dmsc/mkatr/README.md

     mkatr game.atr -b mygame.com

-To list the files inside an image.
+To list the files inside an image:

     lsatr bwdos.atr

+To extract all files from the image to a folder `out`:

+    lsatr -X out/ bwdos.atr

 Compilation
 -----------

-Compile with `make` and copy the resulting `mkatr` program to your bin folder.
+Compile with `make` and copy the resulting `mkatr` and `lsatr` programs to your bin folder.